alesgenova/pbcpy/README.md

 <b>PbcPy is no longer under active development.
-Please use to its fork [DFTpy](https://gitlab.com/pavanello-research-group/dftpy) instead, which is mantained by the Pavanello Research Group and has many additional features.</b>
+Please use its fork [DFTpy](https://gitlab.com/pavanello-research-group/dftpy) instead, which is mantained by the Pavanello Research Group and has many additional features.</b>

 # PbcPy